HermanLD/weather-app-backend-api/README.md

 - See humidity percentage
 - See a visibility indicator
 - See the air pressure number
-- Can request my current location weather
+- User can request current location weather
-- Can convert temperature in Celcius to Fahrenheit and vice versa
+- User can convert temperature in Celcius to Fahrenheit and vice versa

 ## How To Use